dherath/dherath.github.io/_posts/2017-07-15-serial-snake-robot.md

 }
 ```

-Instead of defining a sinusoidal movement pattern for the overall robot, I replicated that movement by creating **8 states or orientations** for the complete snake robot, where those states would be iteratively executed until we need the robot to stop.
-Now note that there is no feedback loop here, and neither dose the robot know where its going.
+Instead of defining a sinusoidal movement pattern for the overall robot, the movement is replicated by creating **8 states or orientations** for the complete snake robot, where those states would be iteratively executed until we need the robot to stop.
+Note that there is no feedback loop here, and neither dose the robot know where its going.
 The idea I wanted to test out here was the possibility of creating complex motion patterns ([Lateral Undulation](https://en.wikipedia.org/wiki/Undulatory_locomotion){: target="blank"} in this case) without the need for equations of motion or any sort of computation.

-As per the code below for ease of execution I broke down the 20 joints into 4 main segments namely `head(M1-M5), body1(M6-M10), body2(M11-M15), tail(M16-M21)` where the operations of either **_moveJointRight(), moveJointLeft() or shrinkJoint()_** would be executed for a complete segment at a given iteration of the loop.
+As per the code below for ease of execution the entire snakes body of 20 joints is broken into 4 main segments, namely `head(M1-M5), body1(M6-M10), body2(M11-M15), tail(M16-M21)` where the operations of either **_moveJointRight(), moveJointLeft() or shrinkJoint()_** would be executed for a complete segment at a given iteration of the loop.

 ``` csharp
 // for all these functions k represents the index to start